 There are a few other things you’ll want to bring, but I’ll cover those in more details in the next few tips.

 Tip: Cash is useful for buying snacks and drinks on the way.
-There are often small stalls with goods for sale.
+There are often small stalls with goods.

 3: Bring Food & Water For The Journey